Buffalo Train Station

 December 2018 – To save time and reduce costs, a $27.7 million contract was awarded that will employ the design-build project delivery method where both the engineering design and the construction of a project are contracted by a single entity known as the design-builder.

-The project is expected to be completed in the Fall of 2020.
+Spring 2019- Construction has begun with the project expected to be completed in the Fall of 2020.

 The new Exchange Street Station, an intermodal transportation hub, will be twice the size of the existing rail station and offer travelers an interconnected gateway to Downtown Buffalo.
 The state-of-the-art transportation center will bring travelers directly into the heart of the city and offer easy connections to bus and light rail service.
 It will promote economic activity and tourism for the area’s many attractions.
 Buffalo Billion funds totaling $25 million have been allocated for this $29.85 million project.
 The current small, non-descript Amtrak Exchange Street Station is deteriorating and overwhelmed by the Thruway and its elevated on-and-off ramps.
 It is unfit as the gateway to New York’s second largest city, and demands replacement.